NookDev/signCalculator/README.md

 	- Total cost of signs.

 	- Cost per stand (hide if 0),
-	- Total cost of stands.
+	- Total cost of stands (hide if 0).

 	- Sub total: signs + stands.